 Sovereign immunity lets these lenders get around regulations.

 A tribal loan may be an easy fix to a setback in your budget, but high costs can make it difficult for most borrowers to pay their loans back.

 A tribal lender is a lending institution based on tribal land and operated by a Native American community.
 Tribal lenders offer many of the same products as traditional lenders, but because they are based out of reservations, they are protected sovereign territories and don’t have to adhere to the same restrictions as state-based lenders.

 Many tribal lenders are represented by the Native American Financial Services Association (NAFSA), which advocates and enables tribes to offer responsible online loans.

 Tribal lenders can lend money to tribal and non-tribal borrowers, and they can even lend money to customers in states where payday lending is normally illegal.
-While many are legitimate and fair lenders, keep in mind that because they are a sovereign instrumentality, they cannot be sued.
+While many are legitimate and fair lenders, keep in mind that because they are sovereign, they may charge higher rates than other lenders and cannot be sued.

 Where can I get a tribal loan?